All Episodes

 There's no question it'll be Trump, and Hillary's been wrong on every foreign policy turn of the Arab Spring for five years.

-Plus his foreign policy speech on defeating the ideology of radical Islamic terrorism that came on Monday this week.
+So it's Trump on that all the way, plus his foreign policy speech on defeating the ideology of radical Islamic terrorism that came on Monday this week.

-So who that well that raises the next question.
+So that raises the next question.

 Do you want a president that can actually say the words radical Islam, or do you want a president that is weak and timid and afraid to say those words?

-I I think it's Trump over Hillary.
+I think it's Trump over Hillary.

 Now, but also I think you have to look at Hillary's foreign policy record.